-Of course, you can also pick up a gift at Lowe Mill this weekend at their Drive-Thru Market, or for the mom really who wants to get out of the house, consider reserving a space NOW for a socially distant visit to the newly reopened Huntsville Botanical Garden.
-A lovely garden picnic that someone else put together is something we know most moms would love.
+Of course, you can also pick up a gift at Lowe Mill A&E or The Little Green Store.
+Or for the mom really who wants to get out of the house, consider a socially distant visit to the Huntsville Botanical Garden.
+A lovely garden picnic that someone else put together is something we know most moms would love!

 You Might Also Like…